4th Cavalry Regiment (United States): Red River War

+Apache War

 Immediately thereafter, the 4th Cavalry was transferred to Arizona Territory, where Mackenzie was to assume full command of all military forces in the department and subdue the hostile Apaches.
 Within less than a month, the Apaches had surrendered or fled to Mexico, and on 30 October, Mackenzie and the 4th Cavalry were transferred to the new District of New Mexico.
 By 1 November 1882, when W. B. Royall replaced Mackenzie as colonel, the 4th Cavalry had forced the White Mountain Apaches, Jicarilla Apaches, Navajos, and Mescaleros to remain peacefully on their respective reservations.

 From 1884 to 1886 the 4th Cavalry again operated against the Apaches in Arizona and helped capture Geronimo.
 Particularly noteworthy was B troop's pursuit of Geronimo into Northern Mexico led by Capt.
 Lawton and Surgeon Leonard Wood.

 Sergeant James T. Daniels of the 4th Cavalry was a recipient of the Medal of Honor for his actions during the Cherry Creek Campaign in March 1890 against the Apaches in Arizona.

 In 1890 the regimental headquarters was moved to Fort Walla Walla, Washington.
 The regiment split, with half going to the Department of the Columbia, and half to the Department of California at the Presidio of San Francisco.
 The California contingent provided the first superintendent and park guardians for the General Grant, Sequoia and Yosemite National Parks in 1891.